ranak8811/SkillSwap-Client/README.md

    - Add the following varibales

      ```env
-     VITE_apiKey= collect this from firebase for your project
+     VITE_apiKey=Collect this from firebase for your project
-     VITE_authDomain= collect this from firebase for your project
+     VITE_authDomain=Collect this from firebase for your project
-     VITE_projectId= collect this from firebase for your project
+     VITE_projectId=Collect this from firebase for your project
-     VITE_storageBucket= collect this from firebase for your project
+     VITE_storageBucket=Collect this from firebase for your project
-     VITE_messagingSenderId= collect this from firebase for your project
+     VITE_messagingSenderId=Collect this from firebase for your project
-     VITE_appId= collect this from firebase for your project
+     VITE_appId=Collect this from firebase for your project

      # VITE_API_URL=http://localhost:4000

-     VITE_IMGBB_API_KEY= collect this from https://imgbb.com/ for your project
+     VITE_IMGBB_API_KEY=Collect this from https://imgbb.com/ for your project
      ```

    - Create a `.env` file in the backend directory.
    - Add the following variables:
      ```env
-     DB_USER= collect this from MONGODB database for your project
+     DB_USER=Collect this from MONGODB database for your project
-     DB_PASS= collect this from MONGODB database for your project
+     DB_PASS=Collect this from MONGODB database for your project
      ```

 3. Start the application: